-- Send us an email with: CV with photo, motivation letter (why you want to join AIMM and what are your expectations), your preferred period for the internship, with 2 options for the start, or fill out this form on our website; - 2 You will receive an email from AIMM confirming that your application was received; - 3 After consideration and evaluation of your application we will send you an email with the result of your application; - To ensure your place in the programme you should then pay the deposit (non-refundable), or if you prefer, the full amount (refundable until 30 days prior to arrival), and send the proof of payment to us.
-You should also send us a copy of your Passport or National Identity Card; - 5 Book your flight to Faro and arrange valid heath/travel insurance for your entire stay with AIMM (mandatory); - 6 Pay the remaining fee no less than 30 days prior to your arrival (thereafter non-refundable) and send the proof of payment and travel insurance to the programme coordinator; - 7 Once we have received the fee, a confirmation email will be sent to your registered email.
+- Send an email to AIMM at interns@aimmportugal.org with: CV with photo, motivation letter (why you want to join AIMM and what are your expectations), your preferred period for the internship, with 2 options for the start, or fill out this form on our website; - You will receive an email from AIMM confirming that your application was received; - After consideration and evaluation of your application we will send you an email with the result of your application; - To ensure your place in the programme you should then pay the deposit (non-refundable), or if you prefer, the full amount (refundable until 30 days prior to arrival), and send the proof of payment to us.
+You should also send us a copy of your Passport or National Identity Card; - Book your flight to Faro and arrange valid heath/travel insurance for your entire stay with AIMM (mandatory); - Pay the remaining fee no less than 30 days prior to your arrival (thereafter non-refundable) and send the proof of payment and travel insurance to the programme coordinator; - 7 Once we have received the fee, a confirmation email will be sent to your registered email.

-Details for bank transfer (international):
+Bank transfer details: (international)

-Beneficiary name: AIMM - Associção para a Investigação do Meio Marinho Address: Rua Maestro Frederico de Freitas, N15 - 1, 1500-399 Lisboa, Portugal IBAN: PT50 0018 0003 2272 0882 0201 5 SWIFT code: TOTAPTPL Bank: Banco Santander Totta, SA Bank address: Largo Frei Heitor Pinto, 7 A/B 1700-000, Lisbon, Portugal
+Beneficiary name: AIMM - Associação para a Investigação do Meio Marinho Registered address: Rua Maestro Frederico de Freitas, N15 - 1, 1500-399 Lisboa, Portugal IBAN: PT50 0018 0003 2272 0882 0201 5 SWIFT code: TOTAPTPL Bank: Banco Santander Totta, SA Bank address: Praça Alvalade 2 B, 1700-035 Lisboa, Portugal